-The Fairmont Hotel Macdonald has long been known as the most elegant hotel in Edmonton and is lovingly referred to as 'The Mac.'
-After four years of construction, the hotel, named after Canada's first Prime Minister, Sir John A. Macdonald, opened its doors on July 05, 1915 and was destined to become the centre of Edmonton's social life.
+Fairmont Hotel Macdonald has long been known as the most elegant hotel in Edmonton and is lovingly referred to as 'The Mac.'
+After four years of construction, the Hotel, named after Canada's first Prime Minister, Sir John A. Macdonald, opened its doors on July 05, 1915 and was destined to become the centre of Edmonton's social life.

 Situated high on the bank overlooking the North Saskatchewan River valley, the seven-storey Grand Trunk Pacific Hotel (faced with Indiana limestone and roofed with copper) was built and furnished at a cost of about $2,250,000 (over $35 million today).
 The characteristic Chateau style, an adaptation of French 16th Century castles, was first brought to Canada in 1892.

-Over the next several years, the owners debated how (and if) the hotel should be developed.
+Over the next several years, the owners debated how (and if) the Hotel should be developed.
 Canadian Pacific Hotels came to the rescue in 1988 when it bought the chain of CN hotel properties.
 A total commitment was made to restore The Hotel Macdonald to its former elegance and to re-establish its importance in the community.
 In 1999, Canadian Pacific Hotels merged with Fairmont Hotels to create the largest luxury hotel management company in North America - Fairmont Hotels & Resorts.

-The guestrooms throughout the hotel were also completely reconstructed during the restoration.
+The guestrooms throughout the Hotel were also completely reconstructed during the restoration.
 Paying homage to its roots, the door knobs of the guestroom closets are original -- complete with the Grand Trunk Rail monogram.
 With only 199 rooms in total, this 'new' hotel became Fairmont Hotels & Resorts boutique chateau-style hotel.

-Since its re-opening, the hotel has hosted many dignitaries and celebrities including royalty, political leaders, and entertainers.
+Since its re-opening, the Hotel has hosted many dignitaries and celebrities including royalty, political leaders, and entertainers.
 Now it's your turn!

-The Fairmont Hotel Macdonald -- Edmonton'sPlace for Every Occasion.
+Fairmont Hotel Macdonald -- Edmonton'sPlace for Every Occasion.